nbicocchi/learn-microservices/modules/communication/slides/4 - Async communication.md

 ## Benefits of Asynchronous Communication

 1. **Improved Scalability**:
-   Asynchronous systems are more scalable because services are not waiting for immediate responses.
-Instead, they handle tasks independently, allowing more efficient use of resources.
-Message queues can scale horizontally, distributing load across services.
+   Asynchronous systems are more scalable because services are not waiting for immediate responses (**solve temporal coupling!**).
+Instead, they handle tasks independently.
+Message queues can also scale horizontally, distributing load across services.

 2. **Increased Resilience and Fault Tolerance**:
    Since services do not rely on the immediate availability of others, the system is more resilient to failures.
-A message broker can store messages in case a service is down and deliver them when it becomes available again, making the system fault-tolerant.
+A **message broker can store messages** in case a service is down and deliver them when it becomes available again, making the system fault-tolerant.

 3. **Decoupled Services**:
    Services in asynchronous architectures are more loosely coupled.
-The sender does not need to know when or how the recipient processes the message.
+The **sender does not need to know when or how the recipient processes the message**.
 This decoupling allows easier system updates, as changes in one service do not require changes in others.

 4. **Better Resource Utilization**:
-   In asynchronous communication, system resources (such as threads and memory) are not blocked waiting for responses.
-This improves resource utilization, especially in high-throughput environments, enabling the system to handle more requests simultaneously.
+   In asynchronous communication, system resources (such as threads and memory) are not blocked waiting for responses (**solve thread pool exhaustion!**).
+This improves resource utilization, especially in high-throughput environments.

 ## Challenges of Asynchronous Communication

 1. **Complexity**:
-   Managing asynchronous communication introduces additional complexity in system design.
-Ensuring that messages are delivered, processed, and acknowledged properly requires careful planning and infrastructure.
+   Managing asynchronous communication introduces **additional complexity** in system design. **Ensuring that messages are delivered, processed, and acknowledged properly** requires careful planning and infrastructure.

 2. **Consistency**:
    Eventual consistency is a common model in asynchronous systems, where data updates propagate asynchronously between services.
 While this improves availability, it can lead to **data consistency** issues since updates may take time to propagate.

 3. **Message Ordering**:
-   Ensuring messages are processed in the correct order can be a challenge, particularly in distributed systems where messages might arrive out of order.
+   **Ensuring messages are processed in the correct order can be a challenge**, particularly in distributed systems where messages might arrive out of order.
 Advanced message brokers provide support for message sequencing, but this adds complexity to the implementation.

 4. **Error Handling**:
-   Errors in asynchronous communication are often harder to detect and handle than in synchronous systems.
-When a service fails to process a message, it may not be immediately obvious.
+   Errors in asynchronous communication are often harder to detect and handle than in synchronous systems. **When a service fails to process a message, it may not be immediately obvious**.
 Retry mechanisms, dead-letter queues, and monitoring are essential to managing errors effectively.

 ## When to Use Asynchronous Communication